-Thank you to Jitu C. Patel, CPEA, for his valued assistance in reviewing and presenting this paper on behalf of the Bill Sims Company, Inc. at the 2010 ASSE Professional Development Conference.
-Sincere gratitude is also extended to the ASSE for inviting Bill Sims, Jr. to present this paper.
+Thank you to Jitu C. Patel, CPEA, for his valued assistance in reviewing and preparing this paper for the Bill Sims Company, Inc. Sincere gratitude is also extended to the ASSE for inviting Bill Sims, Jr. to present this paper.